complexsystemslab/project_ideas/project_ideas.md

 ## Contact

-Please contact Soumya Banerjee at sb2333@cam.ac.uk to have an informal chat.
+Please contact Soumya Banerjee at sb2333@cam.ac.uk or neel.soumya@gmail.com to have an informal chat.

-You can learn more about my work here: https://sites.google.com/site/neelsoumya
+You can learn more about my work here:

+https://sites.google.com/site/neelsoumya

 ## Bigger Picture